sailpoint-oss/powershell-sdk/sdk-output/v3/docs/SearchApi.md

 Get a Document by ID

-Fetches a single document from the specified index using the specified document ID.
+Fetches a single document from the specified index, using the specified document ID.

 ### Example
 ```powershell